Harrisous/AIPI590PhysicalMidterm/README.md

 - Idea for the project.
 - Data collection.
 It is solved by looking into Kaggle data set (which is listed in the next section).
 - Quantize Random Forest Model.
 Torch does not support random forest training since it is built for deep learning tasks.
 But after consulting with Perplexity, I chose onnx to store and quantize the model.
 - Gyroscope readings.
 This is done with the hardware knowledge from Perplexity.
+Also using sampling and calibration made the readings more stable and reliable.

 ## Data source
 https://www.kaggle.com/datasets/outofskills/driving-behavior?select=train_motion_data.csv